Richard-lab-scientist/E-commerce-Analysis/README.md

 - Product Level Performance: An analysis of Hurst's Product lines, understanding their impact on overall profitability.
 - Volume Analysis: An assesment of product volume, and if the margin generated justifies the  discounting behavior.

-The Mcode query used to inspect and clean the data for analysis can be found here [here](h
+The Mcode query used to inspect and clean the data for analysis can be found here

 The power Bi dashboard can be found here